31 Best Gluten-Free Restaurants in San Francisco in 2026

 The Vibe

-No dine-in but the packaging is clean and colorful, making it ideal for takeout or delivery.
-Casual and convenient, perfect for a picnic in Golden Gate Park or a cozy night in.
+There's no dine-in, but the packaging you'll receive when ordering takeout is clean and colorful.
+Casual and convenient, this is one of the best fast food places in San Francisco to grab some dishes for a picnic in Golden Gate Park or a cozy night in.

 What to Order